A Global Learning Community

 Earlham offers merit scholarships, need-based grants and work awards to international students who meet certain requirements.

-If you would like to be considered for a merit scholarship and a need-based grant, please complete the International Student Financial Aid Application (PDF).
-If you would like to be considered for only a merit scholarship, you may complete the Certification of Finances (PDF).
-We cannot evaluate an application without having received one of these documents.
+If you would like to be considered for a merit scholarship and a need-based grant, please complete the International Student Financial Aid Application (ISFAA).
+We cannot evaluate an application without having received this document.

 While awards can cover up to full tuition, admission preference is given to students who have distinguished themselves academically and whose families have a significant ability to contribute to educational costs.
 It is important to note that the financial aid package offered at the time of admission is not increased in subsequent years (except for UWC students – see below).
 Students and their families are responsible for covering annual increases in tuition, fees, room and board as well as transportation, books, insurance and personal expenses.

 Merit scholarships are based on the student’s academic profile (cumulative grades, number and level of classes taken and test score results).
-These scholarships ranges from $2,500 to $20,000 and are awarded at the time of evaluation of the application to the College.
-The merit scholarship is renewable for each year of a student’s degree program at Earlham (for a maximum of eight semesters) if the student meets the GPA requirement.
+These scholarships range from $15,000 to full tuition and are awarded at the time of evaluation of the application to the College.
+The merit scholarship is renewable for each year of a student’s degree program at Earlham (for a maximum of eight semesters) if the student meets certain GPA requirements.
 There is no separate application for the merit scholarship.

 Davis United World College Scholars